gyf1214/norewar-rails/README.md

 	bundle exec sidekiq

 For thread safety of mongo, the pool size of working threads & mongo connections should be limited.
 For efficiency consideration, I set the connection pool size to 10 & thread pool size to 4.
-Check your config/mongo.yml for configuration and use the following command to start sidekiq: (which provide default configuration starting 25 threads!)
+Check your [config/mongo.yml](https://github.com/gyf1214/norewar-rails/blob/master/config/mongo.yml) for configuration and use the following command to start [Sidekiq](https://github.com/mperham/sidekiq): (which provide default configuration starting 25 threads!)

 	# start 4 working threads
 	bundle exec sidekiq -c 4